timisenco2015/limbikCodeChallengeFrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+## Description

+A simple web page that fectches list of all celebrities from the database and display them to users using pagination.
+Users are allow to search by Firstname, Lastname and profession.
+The images for the celebrities are stored on AWS S3Bucket.
+It also implemented caching using rxjs mehthods.
+It is a well tested web application

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.